zachleat/zachleat.com/_posts/2025-03-20-blog-awesome.md

 ---
-title: "11ty Meetup: Blog Awesome from WordPress to Eleventy"
+title: "Blog Awesome from WordPress to Eleventy (at Eleventy Meetup)"
 tags:
   - eleventy
   - external